-SEFSC Socioeconomic Panel (Sep22) accessed by the SEFSC Economic Query System (November 2022) and BEA GDP deflator (issued October 27, 2022).
+SEFSC Socioeconomic Panel (September 22) accessed by the SEFSC Economic Query System (November 2022) and BEA GDP deflator (issued October 27, 2022).

 For RFA purposes, NMFS has established a small business size standard for businesses, including their affiliates, whose primary industry is commercial fishing (50 CFR 200.2).
 A business primarily involved in the commercial fishing industry (North American Industrial Classification Code (NAICS) code 11411) is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates) and its combined annual receipts are no more than \$11 million for all of its affiliated operations worldwide.
 Average annual revenue from all landings for the 666 Gulf vessels and 1,030 South Atlantic are less than \$11 million.
 If each vessel represents a unique commercial fishing business, then both the average Gulf vessel and average South Atlantic vessel directly affected by this proposed rule are operated by small businesses.
-However, there is considerable variation in average annual revenue across the four fisheries as described in Section 2.2.
+However, there is considerable variation in average annual revenue across the four fisheries as described in Section 1.6.
 For example, the average Gulf reef fish vessel had annual revenue from all landings of \$121,609, while the average South Atlantic king mackerel vessel had annual total revenue of \$29,138 (Table 3.3.4).
-The vessel with the largest annual revenue had revenue from all landings of approximately \$3 million.
-Therefore, all of the businesses that are directly affected by the proposed rule are small.
+The vessel with the largest annual revenue had revenue from all landings of approximately \$3 million (SEFSC logbook data).
+Therefore, all the businesses that are directly affected by the proposed rule are small.

-Table.
-3.3.4.
+Table 3.3.4.
 Average annual revenue per vessel from all landings for directly affected commercial vessels by region and fishery, 2017 - 2021.

-ADW Reef Fish Snapper Grouper King Mackerel Spanish Mackerel Gulf \$121,609 \$84,943 \$31,483 South Atlantic \$37,231 \$41,626 \$29,138 \$66,220
+ADW Reef Fish Snapper Grouper King Mackerel Spanish Mackerel

+Gulf \$121,609 \$84,943 \$31,483

+Atlantic \$37,231

+South Atlantic \$41,626 \$29,138 \$66,220

-SEFSC Socioeconomic Panel (Sep22) accessed by the SEFSC Economic Query System (November 2022) and BEA GDP deflator (issued October 27, 2022).
+SEFSC Socioeconomic Panel (September 22) accessed by the SEFSC Economic Query System (November 2022) and BEA GDP deflator (issued October 27, 2022).

-3.4 Description of the projected reporting, record-keeping and other compliance requirements of the proposed rule, including an estimate of the classes of small entities which will be subject to the requirement and the type of professional skills necessary for the preparation of the report or records
+3.4 Description of the projected reporting, record-keeping and other compliance requirements of the proposed action, including an estimate of the classes of small entities which will be subject to the requirement and the type of professional skills necessary for the preparation of the report or records

 This proposed regulatory action would change existing reporting requirements for federally permitted commercial fishing vessels that operate in the Gulf Reef Fish, Coastal Migratory Pelagic, Atlantic Dolphin Wahoo and Atlantic Snapper Grouper Fisheries.
-Currently, Gulf and South Atlantic commercial permit holders are sent a carbonless carbon paper logbook of approximately 100 pages containing 3 sections (instructions, fishing trip reporting forms, and no monthly activity reporting forms) along with postage-paid return envelopes.
+Currently, selected Gulf and South Atlantic commercial permit holders are sent a carbonless carbon paper logbook of approximately 100 pages containing 3 sections (instructions, fishing trip reporting forms, and no monthly activity reporting forms) along with postage-paid return envelopes.
 Permit holders are instructed to report trip level fishing activity within 7 days after finishing a trip or after a month without activity and mail the federal copy of the form to the SEFSC.
-Permit holders are instructed to maintain the carbon copy of the form for their personal records.
-However, those with inactive vessels can choose to submit their No-Fishing reports electronically as stated earlier.
+Permit holders are instructed to provide additional economic information on the paper form.
+However, those selected with inactive vessels can choose to submit their no-fishing reports electronically as stated earlier.

 This proposed action would move the paper-based commercial logbooks under the Coastal Logbook Program for the aforementioned four fisheries to an electronic platform.
 To directly integrate the information currently collected by the paper logbook forms to the existing Atlantic Coastal Cooperative Statistics Program (ACCSP) database, slight modifications to the program data fields would be required.
-Overall, five required data fields would be added, five data fields would be removed, and three would be modified.26
+In summary, six data fields would be added (although one is optional), three would be removed and two modified as shown in Table 1.2.1.1.